 You can opt for lower-quality litter, but it might not mask the smell as well and can be more challenging to clean out.
 Speaking of which, you can ditch liners and deodorizers, but doing so will make cleaning up harder, and you might notice more of a smell throughout your home.

 Saving Money on Abyssinian Cat Care

-So, while you’ll be spending more up front for something, you’ll get more of it, so it will save you money in the long run.
-Also, consider signing up for a reoccurring delivery service.
+So, while you’ll be spending more upfront for something, you’ll get more of it, so it will save you money in the long run.
+Also, consider signing up for a recurring delivery service.
 Many sites will offer you a discount if you do this, and if you’re going to need the product, anyway, you might as well have it delivered straight to your door and save some money!